spotify/cstar/README.md

 The possible keys are:

-`cluster-parallelism`, can the script be run on multiple clusters in parallel.
+`cluster-parallel`, can the script be run on multiple clusters in parallel.
 Default value is `true`.

-`dc-parallelism`, can the script be run on multiple data centers in the same cluster in parallel.
+`dc-parallel`, can the script be run on multiple data centers in the same cluster in parallel.
 Default value is `false`.

 `strategy`, how many nodes within one data center can the script be run on.
 Default is `topology`.
 Can be one of: